aochagavia/Serve/readme.md

 Serve is a simple command line utility to serve the files in the current directory via http.

+Note: Serve will not show the list of files in the current directory.
+It will only serve files (i.e. `localhost` won't show anything, but `localhost/index.html` will)

 ### Usage

 ```